A push or an In-App campaign allows you to reach the audience of your app or website with a message. It's a combination of:

 Action required to display an In-App message to your users.
 You can choose to trigger your In-App message as soon as users will open your app (As Soon As Possible), in a new session (New Session) or based on a custom event tagged in your app.

 Allows you to limit the maximum number of times an In-App campaign or a push notification will be displayed to a user.
 This is useful to avoid overwhelming your users with the same message.
+Here's how to set it.

 The grace period allows you to set a delay between each display of the same In-App message.
-This feature is quite handy to avoid your user to see the same message multiple times in a single session.
+This feature is quite handy in avoid your user to see the same message multiple times in a single session.

 This dashboard feature allows you to test two different messages in the same push campaign.
 Both versions will be sent to 50% of the target.